Jump to:

 Nature's Treasure Hunt: Don’t bother looking for the four-leafed clover or the pot of gold at the end of the rainbow, but keep eyes and ears open and camera/mobile at the ready: beautiful flowers (garden and wild), enthusiastic birdsong, largest creepy-crawly, crops sprouting, an unusual cloud, the deepest puddle, deer grazing, kites circling.
 Talk with each other, but more importantly listen; smile at passers-by, or show them your treasures, and at the picnic share your treasures with walkers whom you hardly know.

 Cairn: A cairn is a man-made pile or stack of stones raised for a purpose, usually as a trail marker or a point of significance.
-For us, our cairn represents the end of our walk, and the focal point of our parish.
+For us, our cairn represents the end of our walk, back at church, the focal point of our parish.

 Find a 'pilgrim’s stone' along your walk.
 Maybe choose two stones; one for another person who has not been able to walk the footpaths like you.
-Bring your stones to the Church where we will build a cairn to mark the end of the walk and take a few moments in reflection.
+Bring your stones to the Church and place them somewhere significant in the churchyard and take a few moments in reflection.
+We previously built a temporary cairn of such stones, but it no longer exists.

 History